The Vivaldi browser lets you search the web any way you like. Here’s how.

 Searching in a New Tab

-You can have your search results open in a new tab, instead of the current one.
+You can have your search results open in a new Tab, instead of the current one when you search in the Search Field.
 This feature could be particularly useful if you’re doing research or need to look up multiple search terms at once.

-- Go to Settings / Preferences > Search and check the Always Search in New Tab box.
+To enable it, go to Settings > Search and tick the box for Always Search in New Tab.

-- Type the search term in the Address or Search Field and press ALT + Enter.
+Alternatively, type the search term in the Address or Search Field and press ALT + Enter to open the results in a new tab.